EmoinLanyu/test-results/README.md

 In a nutshell, for Solace Software Brokers, manual steps are needed in order for a controlled failover to happen before we apply network isolation.

-### CrunchyData PostgreSQL

-When PostgreSQL cluster is set to default / asynchronous mode, network interruptions will only affect the performance of the cluster when they happen on the active instance.
-However, if PostgreSQL cluster is set to synchronous mode, network interruptions will affect the performance of the cluster no matter they happen on the active or the stand-by instance.

-With one millisecond network latency, we could see obvious performance downgrade.
-With ten milliseconds network latency, the performance becomes around one-fourth of the original.
-With over two hundred milliseconds network latency, the cluster is almost not usable because almost no database operations can be successfully submitted.

-As for failover scenarios, with CrunchyData PostgreSQL cluster HA setup, no automatic failover will happen.
-This means the performance downgrade, no matter how severe it is, will persist until the infrastructure zonal partial outage is gone.
-In addition, if the HA cluster is setup in synchronous mode, even if the active node is not affected, the performance of the service will be affected nonetheless.

-A controlled forced failover, by cordoning unhealthy nodes, evicting unhealthy pods, and isolating unhealthy zone via network ACL, can mitigate the issue.

 ### Kube-APIServer with Etcd Cluster

 ***NOTE: The detailed result analysis and summary is kept [here](extended_summary_for_etcd_and_kube_apiserver_tests.md) to keep this overall summary clean.
 Hovever, it is recommended that readers check it out for better understanding of below statements.***